 Every condo association has a set of rules and guidelines – things you can and cannot do with your unit.
 This is something you are probably aware of by now, but you should know that it usually applies to your sale as well.
 The association may place limits on who you can and cannot sell to.
 You may also have to get the buyer pre-approved by the association.

 This is all stuff you should know before you list your condo.
-In terms of marketing your place, the association may not allow signs out in front of your unit.
-They might also potentially restrict whether you are able to put a for sale sign in the window as well.
+Regarding marketing your place, the association may not allow signs out in front of your unit.
+They might also potentially restrict whether you can put a for sale sign in the window as well.
 Understanding procedures the condo association will put on you is important.

 List Your Assets